bdotbull/rl-stats-eda/wip/new_README.md

 Hastily writing the game off as merely "soccer but with cars having rocket engines on the back" does a disservice to the beautiful complexity that emerges in higher brackets of play.
 #
 ## What is a demo?
 In Rocket League, when a vehicle passes a high speed threshold, the vehicle is flagged as travelling at "supersonic" speed.
 When a vehicle traveling supersonic hits another vehicle, the slower vehicle is "demolished" or "demo'd".
-When a
+The demolished vehicle is blown up in a blinding cloud of smoke and removed from the game for 3 seconds before spawning in their defensive third, free to resume play.

+This mechanic is a point of contention due to it being an easily executed way to remove a player's ability to influence the game for a set time, though it is also argued as a high-risk, high-reward maneuver.

 #